amoore/r_kansascity/sidebar.md

 ##### (Read them!)

-1. Use the search box before you post a question relating to housing, food, local services, etc.
+1. Use the search box before you post a question relating to housing, food, local services, or visiting.
+There are many helpful links on the sidebar.

-2. Posting or seeking any identifying personal information may result in a ban.
+2. No posting or seeking any identifying personal information is allowed.
+Missing Person posts may be allowed when accompanied by some form of proof, usually a police report

 3. Post buying, selling ads to /r/kclist and employment ads to /r/kcjobs.

 4. All users are expected to be respectful to other users at all times.
+Racism or hate speech of any kind will not be tolerated.

+5. No crowdfunding requests or surveys.

-5. If you think your post has disappeared, see spam or an inappropriate post, please do not hesitate to [contact the mods](http://www.reddit.com/message/compose?to=%2Fr%2Fkansascity), we're happy to help.
+6. If you think your post has disappeared, see spam or an inappropriate post, please do not hesitate to [contact the mods](http://www.reddit.com/message/compose?to=%2Fr%2Fkansascity), we're happy to help.

 -